 Hourly Range: $18.54 - $26.05 2nd/3rd Shift Differential $1.00

-Performs all job duties and responsibilities associated with operating and maintaining the waste-water treatment machines and equipment and ensuring that all released water is within regulations and specifications.
+Performs all job duties and responsibilities associated with operating and maintaining the waste-water treatment machines and equipment, and insuring that all released water is within regulations and specifications.
 Also, responsibilities include, dry air, but not limited to: HVAC, cooling tower, Energy Management System, air handling units, variable air vents, boilers, chillers, pumps, air compressors, and the vacuum, water, and climate-control systems.
-Also, will assist Building Maintenance Personnel as needed.
+Also will assist Building Maintenance Personnel as needed.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.
 Other duties may be assigned.

 - Follows all company and departmental policies and procedures.